 Ronit Barel - Principal, Educational staff and student/parent community

 For a few years now, the English teacher at HaIrisim school, who also initiated the English learning card kit To learn and remember English, has been acknowledged Global Entrepreneurship Week at her school.

 Her goal was to expose students to the world of entrepreneurship and help every kid believe in his/her abilities and wealth of opportunities for self-realization and achievement.

-During this week, Ronni picks one subject out of the Entrepreneurship for Kids Program's contents and teaches it to her class.
+During this week, Ronni picks one subject out of the entrepreneurship course syllabus and teaches it to her class.